cobalt2727/L4T-Megascript/README.md

 ## Our Team
 - Cobalt: Manager/Lead Dev
 - Lugsole: Contributor/GUI Manager
-- Lang-Kasempo: Contributor/Beta Tester/did a lot of the standalone game scripts
+- Lang Kasempo: Contributor/Beta Tester/did a lot of the standalone game scripts
 - Gman: Contributor/RetroPie script/Celeste native port
 ## Do you have a question or want to give ideas?
 You are lucky!
 We have a Discord Server: https://discord.gg/UYsUFCY